panda7789/docs.cs-cz/docs/standard/security/cryptographic-signatures.md

 }
 ```

-This code fragment will display "`The signature is valid`" if the signature is valid and "`The signature is not valid`" if it is not.
+V tomto fragmentu kódu se zobrazí "`The signature is valid`", pokud je podpis platný a "`The signature is not valid`", pokud není.

 ## <a name="see-also"></a>Viz také: